TimeLord2010/Go-vs-JavaScript/README.md

 Go seems to be way more performant when there are few to none logs, which is the really for most cases.
 However, it lost to JavaScript by a small margin when there were more logs.

 The second there should be taken into account, but only secondarily.
-Its only tell us that go interface with the terminal is not as good as JavaScript's.
+It only tell us that Go interface with the terminal is not as good as JavaScript's.
 And that may not even be true for other terminals or operating systems.
+In fact, I ran the same test in the Powershell terminal for VS Code, I Go started to win again by being more than 2000 miliseconds ahead of JavaScript.

 Taken that into consideration, Go won.